 “All of this work shows that it is important how you choose your words.
 To me, this is actually a vindication of political correctness and affirmative action and all these things.
 Now, I see how important it is.”—Joanna Bryson, Computer Science Professor at the University of Bath

-Another example where removing bias from ML models is particularly hard is in image analysis, commonly referred to as Computer Vision (CV).
+Another example where removing bias from Machine Learning models is particularly hard is in image analysis, commonly referred to as Computer Vision (CV).
 Just as with NLP, CV is a very complex area where many things can go wrong, and where correctly identifying objects in a consistent fashion is very difficult.
 CV models are artifacts trained to recognize objects in pictures or videos.
 Significant improvements have been achieved using Deep Learning (DL), and sometimes these models can even identify objects more accurately than humans.
 However, these models are imperfect and still make mistakes that sometimes are inoffensive, and other times can significantly offend people.

 A common source of these biases is known as under-representation, which means that there are examples for which not enough data is being used to train the models.
 For example, if you search for wedding pictures online, you’ll probably find pictures of women in long white dresses and men in black suits, and that comes from the fact that there are many more available examples of those types of weddings than of other types.
 If you invert the problem, you’ll find that if you use a CV model to identify what’s in these pictures, the accuracy of the results will depend on the tropes present in the sample data.

 One of Google’s teams identified that problem and produced the example shown below.

 Since then, Google has taken a much more proactive and public stance in favor of producing ML that is socially conscious and respects people in ways that were not considered before.
 However, there’s still a long way to go on this front.

 Bias Has Many Meanings